oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 4.2.1 Primitive Types

-A primitive type has no substructure, and specifies an unrestricted value space without regard to processing mechanisms or data format.
+A primitive type has no substructure, and specifies an unrestricted space of atomic values without regard to processing mechanisms or data format.
 As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes) the primitive core types are Binary, Boolean, Integer, Number and String.

 Type options specify value restrictions such as size, range, and regular expression patterns.
-Semantic validation keywords ("formats") listed in [Section 4.2.4](#424-semantic-validation-keywords) may also define value restrictions on primitive types.
+Semantic validation keywords (formats) listed in [Section 4.2.4](#424-semantic-validation-keywords) also define value restrictions on primitive types.

 Primitive TypeOptions are listed in Table 4-1: